Recreation Passport at Michigan DNR Launch Ramps

 What if there is a DNR representative to greet you on the way in and you don’t have one?
 If you are a Michigan resident you’ll have to pay $11 to buy the passport (no daily).
 If you are out of state, you can choose to buy a daily at $9 or annual for $31.

 What happens if there’s nobody at the launch ramp to sell me one?
 Will I receive a ticket?
 According to the DNR: “No, you will not receive a ticket if you enter these facilities and someone is not present to sell you a Recreation Passport.
 We realize some visitors may not have purchased the Recreation Passport yet when they arrive at a DNR facility.
 You will simply receive a notice on your vehicle that will assist you in purchasing a Recreation Passport via mail.”

 DO You Really Need a Recreation Passport? … Also important to know, the Recreational Passport is only for State of Michigan Boating Access Sites.
 It is not accepted at the local Metroparks, such as the Lake St. Clair Metropark which offers their own annual entry permit.
 There are also some city owned ramps around Lake St. Clair which charge their own launch fees, such as St. Clair Shores and Chesterfield Township.

-The Lake St. Clair Guide magazine also offers a 2-sided 17×20″ map with 80+ photos of onshore landmarks, including landmarks surrounding launch ramps around the area, fishing locations, fuel, on the water restaurants, and more.
-Purchase online for only $9.95 and also receive the latest edition of the 84-page 2017 Lake St. Clair Guide magazine.
+The Lake St. Clair Guide magazine also offers a 2-sided 17×20″ map with 80+ photos of onshore landmarks, including landmarks surrounding launch ramps around the area, tackle shops, fishing locations, fuel, on the water restaurants, and more.
+Purchase online along with the latest edition of the 100-page Lake St. Clair Guide magazine.
 Learn more here…

 Ramps are located all around Lake St. Clair, the Rivers & Channels so you can be close to the type of species you came to fish!